 Anyone struggling with substance abuse issues, depression, or suicide call 1-844-HELP4WV for treatment assistance.

-National Suicide Prevention Hotline
+- National Suicide Prevention Hotline

-For additional suicide and referral information, visit ULifeLine
+For additional suicide and referral information, visit ULifeLine.

-their health and wellness, live a self-directed life, and strive to reach their full
+Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.

-Are you are in recovery, curious about recovery or just looking for someone non-judgmental to talk to then you are in the right place.
-A trained Recovery Coach with the BSC Collegiate Recovery Program is here for you.
+Are you in recovery, curious about recovery or just looking for someone non-judgmental to talk to then you are in the right place.
+A trained Recovery Coach with the BSU Collegiate Recovery Program is here for you.
 A Recovery Coach can help you navigate barriers both on campus and in life to your own vision of recovery while continuing your education

 “Students should not have to choose between their recovery and their education.”